alexb7217/webpack5-react-dokku-deploy/README.md

-# react-for-heroku
+# react-for-dokku
-A simple deployment ready webpack-react application for heroku.
+A simple deployment ready webpack-react application for dokku.
-Please follow the link for detailed explanation: https://codeburst.io/deploy-your-webpack-apps-to-heroku-in-3-simple-steps-4ae072af93a8

 ## Instructions